raspberrypilearning/bridge-prototype/en/step_7.md

 ```
-Now choose an image to paint.
+You have been provided with an image to paint over, but you need to decide its size and position.

-The variable `my_image` will store the filename of the image you choose.
+A function called `setup()` is used to set the background image.
+The first two numbers set the position of the image, and the second two numbers set the size of the image.

-Select a file name from the options below.
-You won't see the image yet, you will display it in the next step.
+Experiment with the position and size of the image, so that it looks correct on your screen.